quicwg/qlog/draft-marx-qlog-main-schema.md

 ## Access logs via a well-known endpoint

-After generation, qlog implementers MAY make generated logs and traces on an endpoint (typically the server) available via the following .well-known URI:
+After generation, qlog implementers MAY make available generated logs and traces on an endpoint (typically the server) via the following .well-known URI:

 > .well-known/qlog/IDENTIFIER.extension

 The IDENTIFIER variable depends on the context and the protocol.
 For example for QUIC, the lowercase Original Destination Connection ID (ODCID) is recommended, as it can uniquely identify a connection.
-Additionally, the extension depends on the chosen format.
-While this should typically be .qlog, it can take other values as well, as discussed in {{optimizations}}.
+Additionally, the extension depends on the chosen format (see {{format-summary}}).
 For example, for a QUIC connection with ODCID "abcde", the endpoint for fetching its default JSON-formatted .qlog file would be: